Federal Direct Loans

 - No employee or representative of a student lending institution shall be authorized by the College to be identified to the public as an employee or representative of the College.

 - No employee or representative of a student lending institution shall provide staffing services to the College financial aid office.

 - No employee of the College who is employed in, supervises or otherwise has responsibility or authority over the College’s financial aid office shall receive any remuneration for serving as a member or participant of a student loan advisory board of a lending institution.

 If the College decides to offer a list of preferred or recommended lenders for student loans, the selection of lenders shall be based on the best interests of the College’s students and their parents, without regard to the financial interests of the College.
 Students and their parents have the right to select the lender of their choice and will suffer no penalty imposed by the College for choosing a lender that is not a preferred or recommended lender.
 The College shall review and update the contents of any lender list on an annual basis.

-All student loan borrowers must also receive loan exit counseling before leaving school.
-Exit counseling can also be done at https://studentloans.gov.
+All first-time federal student loan borrowers at Cottey must receive loan entrance counseling before the first loan disbursement is made and loan exit counseling before leaving school.